-In 2009/10 there was a variance of £2,151m between the deficit in the Scheme based on the Actuarial figures in comparison with the Liability related to the defined benefit pension schemes in the Balance Sheet, as the Actuary's report is based on estimates and due to timing issues.
-The variance of £2,098m in 2010/11 has been treated as Actuarial Gains and Losses on Pension Assets and Liabilities and therefore have been included in the Liability related to the defined benefit pension schemes in the Balance Sheet.
+In 2009/10 there was a variance of $\pounds 2.151$ m between the deficit in the Scheme based on the Actuarial figures in comparison with the Liability related to the defined benefit pension schemes in the Balance Sheet, as the Actuary's report is based on estimates and due to timing issues.
+The variance of $\pounds 2.098$ m in 2010/11 has been treated as Actuarial Gains and Losses on Pension Assets and Liabilities and therefore has been included in the Liability related to the defined benefit pension schemes in the Balance Sheet.